-Coming out of a year of sweatpants and sourdough baking and working from home (often right next to our partner), we are all in serious need of some romance.
+In the era of sweatpants and working from home (often right next to our partner), we are all in serious need of some romance.
 Even without the quarantine of 2020, relationships become routine, and it can feel like the honeymoon phase is a distant memory, never to return.

 But according to experts Susan Winter, Elizabeth Overstreet, and Dr. Terri Orbuch, it is natural for those initial months or years of excitement to settle down.
 It’s not necessarily a bad thing that your relationship becomes calmer and less of a thrill ride as time goes on.
 Dr. Orbuch calls this “companionate love, which is the love that keeps people together.”